mekhti-ravnur/gst-gpac-plugin/README.md

 ## License

-This project is licensed under the AGPLv3 License.
-See the [LICENSE](LICENSE) file for details.
+This project is dual-licensed AGPL or commercial.
+Contact [Motion Spell](https://www.motionspell.com/contact/) for more information.